twilio/workshop/docs/hello_world.rst

 	GET /2010-04-01/Accounts/AC000.xml

-This command is specially formatted to function on the command line.
-Lets break that down a bit:

-- **GET**: this line tells curl to make a ``GET`` request, meaning that the intent of this call is to retrieve information from the server.
+- **GET**: this is the type of request to make, a ``GET`` request, meaning that the intent of this call is to retrieve information from the server.
 - **/2010-04-01/Accounts/AC000.xml**: this is the endpoint for retrieving Account data from the Twilio API.
 Lets break it down further:
 	- **/2010-04-01/** is the version of the API that we want to request.
 The version of the API we want to talk to is important because we want to make sure that the way we talk to the API doesn't change.
 If Twilio makes a major change to how to talk to the API the version will change, but the old version will continue to work the same way so that your application doesn't break.
 	- **Accounts/AC000.xml** means that we want to retrieve an Account resource for the account "AC000" and that we want the response in XML format.